 Good looking and easy-to-use software: Five simultaneous connections

-Pricing for CyberGhost starts at $11.99 per month if paid monthly, but drops sharply if you buy an extended subscription.
-A two-year plan works out at a very budget-friendly $3.50 per month!
+There appears to be some confusion on the CyberGhost website, but if you follow our links then pricing for CyberGhost starts at just $5.99 per month if paid monthly, and this drops sharply if you buy an extended subscription.
+An annual sub works out at a very budget-friendly $2.75 per month!

 Payment is via credit/debit card, PayPal, or direct debit.
 Additional payment options may be available depending on your country of residence.
 CyberGhost also accepts payment in Bitcoin.
 This does allow for potentially anonymous payment, but please remember that no matter how anonymously you pay, CyberGhost will always know your real IP address.